 The impact of illumination from street lighting and traffic signing can harm the environment in terms of visual intrusion and light pollution.
-The county council will therefore seek to reduce the impacts where feasible, taking into account local considerations and the character of an area by following local and national guidance.
+The county council will therefore seek to reduce the impacts where feasible, taking into account local considerations and the specialists within the county council and ends Pack 97 of 146 national guidance.